-Cannel City Union Church is a former circa 1905 multi-denominational church in Cannel City, Kentucky.
+Cannel City Union Church is a closed circa 1905 multi-denominational church in Cannel City, Kentucky.

 At its height, the Cannel City featured a train depot for the Ohio & Kentucky Railway, several churches, stores, hotels and banks.
 After the coal mines were depleted, traffic on the railroad declined.
-Kentucky Block Cannel Coal Company closed in 1933;2 the railroad was abandoned shortly thereafter on November 1, 1933.
+Kentucky Block Cannel Coal Company closed in 1933.
+2 The railroad was abandoned shortly after that on November 1, 1933.
 3

 Mirroring the dwindling economic fortunes, the population of Cannel City declined.
 Without a sufficient and stable congregation, Cannel City Union Church was vacated in 1961.
 1